 Waiting for Winter Mittens & Fingerless Mitts

 Waiting for Winter Mittens and Fingerless Mitts is a fun and fast basic worsted weight mitten pattern.
 It is that go-to pattern to make the perfect fitting mitten for just about anyone in the family.
+The sizes are for adult Small (Medium, Large) (X-Large, XX-Large), to fit older kids, teens, women and men.

 The pattern requires 100 yards for the small size, 150 yards for the medium and 200 yards for the large size mittens.
 The fingerless mitts take less.
 The samples are knit in Noro Kureyon, Freshisle Fibers Suffolk Wool (watermelon striping), and my own handspun from Dyeabolical Yarns and Fiber.